A1exxander/My-3-Letter/README.md

 # My-3-Letter
-Writes all available 3 letter names to a notepad file
+Writes all available 3 letter Uplay names to a notepad file